SPF-OST/pytrnsys_doc/guide/getting_started.rst

 One a more detailed level this means:

 1. Building a dck-file, which defines the simulation
-    - The idea is to use a modular approach stacking files with the extension \*.ddck together to form a single dck TRNSYS file.
+    - The concept of pytrnsys is to use a modular approach stacking files with the extension \*.ddck together to form a single dck TRNSYS file.
     - The ddck files are structured in a way that they can be reused/modified easily to adpat to new cases.
 These files should be uploaded to GIT repositories if sharing/reusing is foreseen.
-    - Our core idea to build a TRNSYS dck is to use a flow solver and an hydraulic ddck file which is custom to each case.
-A TRNSYS flow solver is a TYPE developed in house that gives the mass flow rates of all pipes and components given the mass flow rates of pumps and positons of 3-way controlled valves for each time step.
+    - Our core idea to build a TRNSYS dck is to use a flow solver and an hydraulic ddck-file which is custom to each case.
+The TRNSYS flow solver is a TYPE that takes the set mass flow rates of pumps and the positions of 3-way controlled valves as an input for each time step and returns the mass flow rates through all pipes and components.
-    - This hydraulic file also includes all TYPEs for the hydraulic elements such as pipes and tee-pieces.
+    - The hydraulic ddck-file also includes all TYPEs for the hydraulic elements such as pipes and tee-pieces.
 Thus, when connecting to all elements such as solar collectors the mass flow and temperature of the pipe that enters the collector which has a specific format name can be used directly.
 That is, connection between elements is very easy and can be done in a fully automatic way.